-The judge in Torrance hearing the motion had no difficulty in granting the motion.
+The judge in Torrance hearing the motion for early termination of probation had no difficulty in granting the motion.
 She said it was the right thing to do.

 The client was overjoyed at this, as he was quite depressed he could not help others.